EB-5 for Indians

 Average-case

-This translates to working for an additional X years if your pre-tax salary is Y USD/year.
+This translates to working for an additional X years if your pre-tax salary is Y USD/year (interactive, feel free to update above).

 The total investment amount typically ranges from $870,000 to $940,000, which includes various fees.
 Of this, $70,000 to $140,000 is non-refundable (fees, etc.).